konrad-jamrozik/jvm-utilities/README.md

           compile 'com.github.konrad-jamrozik:utilities:master-SNAPSHOT'
     }

-For how to use other build systems and build logs, see [jitpack.io](https://jitpack.io/#konrad-jamrozik/utilities).
+For information on how to use other build systems and build logs, see [jitpack.io](https://jitpack.io/#konrad-jamrozik/utilities).